Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2018-01-29-getting-valid-ssl-certificate-for-localhost-from-letsencrypt.md

 ## CA and SSL Certificate

-Once you get certifactes from Let's Encrypt, you can create Root CA certificate and certificate to use with your application.
+Once you get certificates from Let's Encrypt, you can create Root CA certificate and certificate to use with your application.

-Step 1.
-Create certificate for your application.
-Inorder to do that you have to combine `privkey.pem` and `cert.pem`.
+**Step 1.** Create certificate for your application.
+In order to do that you have to combine `privkey.pem` and `cert.pem`.
 You can use any text editor or command line.
 Here's the example of command line approach.

 ```bash
 $ cd <location of your certificates>
 $ cat privkey.pem cert.pem > myapp.pem
 ```

-Step 2.
-In order to genearate CA certificate, you need to download IdenTrust DST Root CA X3 from https://www.identrust.com/certificates/trustid/root-download-x3.html.
+**Step 2.** In order to generate CA certificate, you need to download IdenTrust DST Root CA X3 from https://www.identrust.com/certificates/trustid/root-download-x3.html.
 Save it to a file (e.g. `IdenTrustCA.crt`) and add `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` lines.

-Step 3.
-Convert `IdenTrustCA.crt` this certificate to pem using openssl
+**Step 3.** Convert `IdenTrustCA.crt` this certificate to pem using openssl

 ```bash
 $ openssl x509 -in IdenTrustCA.crt -out IdenTrustCA.pem -outform PEM
 ```

-Step 4.
-Now combine `IdenTrustCA.pem` and `chain.pem`
+**Step 4.** Now combine `IdenTrustCA.pem` and `chain.pem`

 ```bash
 cat IdenTrustCA.pem chain.pem > ca.pem